MIT-Emerging-Talent/ET6-CDSP-group-19-repo/1_datasets/README.md

 For this reason, our analysis begins with the tbl_JuvenileHistory table, which contains one row per juvenile and serves as the entry point for linking to other case-related tables.

+## Possible Flaws and Limitations

+- **Incomplete records**: Some fields or entire entries are missing, especially in earlier years.

+- **Evolving structure**: Code meanings and field usage have changed over time.
+  Some fields are marked as "Legacy" and may no longer be consistent.

+- **Duplicates**: Individuals may appear in multiple rows or be involved in multiple cases, which requires careful handling during analysis.

+- **Ambiguous codes**: Some lookup tables contain overlapping or unclear labels, making interpretation difficult without external documentation.

+- **Long case durations**: Immigration cases can span multiple years and presidential administrations, which may affect legal context and outcomes.

+- **Misleading columns**: Some fields (e.g., `DATCREATEDON`, `DATMODIFIEDON` in `tbl_JuvenileHistory`) do not reflect the actual dates or information they are supposed to provide.

+- **Outdated snapshot**: The dataset has not been updated since March 2025.
+  This is relevant for our project, which aims to analyze recent policy changes.